 Read next: How to find your blind spot

-The second biggest mistake, of course, is not setting up the mirrors properly – both rear-view and side mirrors.
-(Make sure you’ve completed your seat adjustment before setting up your mirrors.)
+The second biggest mistake is not setting up the mirrors properly – both rear-view and side mirrors.
+First of all, always make sure you’ve completed your seat adjustment before setting up your mirrors.

 The rear-view mirror should be the simplest: Frame the rear window and attempt to get as little reflection of your car’s interior as possible.